 "It represents everything we're trying to do," Moore said.
 "Protecting scenic beauty and wildlife habitat, preserving farmland to produce locally grown food, and providing linkages between protected lands that benefit both people and wildlife."

-Besides about 50 acres of prime agricultural soil and vast slopes now grazed by cattle, Butano Farms features a unique 140-acre willow marsh, a dense tangle of woods surrounding a 1.6-mile
+Besides about 50 acres of prime agricultural soil and vast slopes now grazed by cattle, Butano Farms features a unique 140-acre willow marsh, a dense tangle of woods surrounding a 1.6-mile portion of Butano Creek that serves as habitat for threatened steelhead and waterfowl.
+The trust plans to protect this area while allowing agriculture to continue elsewhere on the property.
+In the long term POST aims to establish a public trail.

 The trust purchased the land from the Dias family, whose patriarch, John Dias Sr., came to the United States as a child in 1885 from the Azores Islands.
-The remaining members of the family sold to POST rather than seek more money on the open
+The remaining members of the family sold to POST rather than seek more money on the open market.

 The property would have been particularly attractive for development, according to POST, because San Mateo County regulations would have permitted the construction of as many as 10 homes.
 The land would have promised both expansiveness and privacy --its interior hilltops yield spectacular panoramic views stretching as far as the Marin Headlands but cannot be seen from the roads below.